ktzanev/venir-labopp/en.md

 [The train station][brussels airport train station] is on level -1 of the airport.
 The train "Brussels Airport Express" has several departures per hour to Brussels Midi.

-_There are also connections to Lille which do not pass through Brussels Midi, but Kortrijk or Tournai._
+_There are also connections to Lille which do not pass through Brussels Midi, but Gent (Gand), Kortrijk (Courtrai) or Tournai (Doornik)._

 ## Brussels, <i class="icon-flight"></i> Charleroi airport
 {: #bruxelles-ac data-next="lille-g" }